billHinderman/steph-jekyll/faq.md

 ### Where are you located?

-I am located in the Merchandise Mart at: 222 W Merchandise Mart Plaza in suite 4052 located within the Chicago School of Professional Psychology campus.
-The office is on the 4th floor and can be accessed by the “Wells St.” elevators.
+I am located across from the Merchandise Mart at 325 N Wells, Suite 728 located within the Chicago School of Professional Psychology campus.
+My office is on the 7th floor.

 ### How do I get there?

-Merchandise Mart is accessible by the Brown and Purple Lines.
+The office is accessible by the Brown and Purple Lines, exit at the Merchandise Mart stop.
 There are also several bus stops in the area.

 ### Is there parking?

 There are two parking garages: Mart Parc Wells 401 N Wells St. & Mart Parc Orleans 437 N Orleans, St. Limited street parking is available in the area.

+### What is Teletherapy?
+Traveling to an office for therapy is often not convenient and, for some people, it is not possible.
+Teletherapy is an online session through a secure, HIPPA compliant, web-based video phone.

 ### Do you have a cancellation policy?